aerys/minko/README.md

 **3D for the Adobe Flash Platform.**

 Minko is a tool that enables the creation of rich and interactive 3D web applications.
-Relying on the Adobe FlashTM Platform, Minko delivers high quality and interactive 3D graphics in any website.
+Relying on the Adobe Flash Platform, Minko delivers high quality and interactive 3D graphics in any website.

 With Minko, you can build all kinds of applications such as: